bit-gpt/registry/diffuser-stable-diffusion-2-1/README.md

 ## 📌 Description

 Stable Diffusion v2-1 is an advanced version of the Stable Diffusion v2 model, developed by Robin Rombach and Patrick Esser.
 This model is designed to generate and modify images based on text prompts, utilizing a Latent Diffusion Model with a fixed, pretrained text encoder (OpenCLIP-ViT/H).
-The model was initially fine-tuned from the Stable Diffusion v2 model and then further trained for an additional 55k steps on the same dataset (with punsafe=0.1), and then fine-tuned for another 155k extra steps with punsafe=0.98.. <a href='https://stability.ai/blog/stablediffusion2-1-release7-dec-2022' target='_blank'>Learn More</a>.
+The model was initially fine-tuned from the Stable Diffusion v2 model and then further trained for an additional 55k steps on the same dataset (with punsafe=0.1), and then fine-tuned for another 155k extra steps with punsafe=0.98. <a href='https://stability.ai/blog/stablediffusion2-1-release7-dec-2022' target='_blank'>Learn More</a>.

+## 💻 Hardware Requirements

+To run the `stable-diffusion-2-1` service on Prem, you'll need access to a GPU with at least 16GiB of RAM.

 ## 📒 Example Usage